Learn • Anywhere

 Did you know that how you feel can affect the quality of your work?
 It's true!

-Learning to manage your emotions and relate with others is one of the most in demand skills in the workforce today.
+Learning to manage your emotions and relate to others is one of the most in demand skills in the workforce today.
 It's just as important as the technical skills needed to complete your job.

 Did you know?